ICJIA/icjia-gata-next-2020/src/markdown/funding/2021-emergency-pilot.md

 - Organizations currently operating a youth development, youth or emerging adult employment, or street intervention program that can be expanded quickly beginning July 1, 2021, and continuing over the summer months.
 - Organizations that have at least two years of experience providing violence prevention, intervention, or reduction services and the capacity and ability to independently operate the program.
 No collaboratives, sub-grantees, or fiscal agents will be accepted.
-- Applicants must be serving at least one R3 area within the following cities and regions: o Aurora o Bloomington o Champaign o Chicago-Northside o Chicago-Southside o Chicago-Westside o Decatur o East St. Louis o Joliet o Peoria o Rockford o Springfield o Suburban Cook County o Waukegan
+- Applicants must be serving at least one R3 area within the following cities and regions: Aurora, Bloomington, Champaign, Chicago-Northside, Chicago-Southside, Chicago-Westside, Decatur, East St. Louis, Joliet, Peoria, Rockford, Springfield, Suburban Cook County, Waukegan.

 Please refer to the [R3 zone map](https://r3.illinois.gov/eligibility) to determine if you are providing services to an R3 area.
 To find out if an address is within an R3 zone, or to get information on an R3 zone for application purposes, enter the address into the search bar (top left) or zoom in (+) on the address on the map.
 Any address appearing in a color-coded, shaded area is within an R3 zone and eligible for funding.